On topology changes in quantum field theory and quantum gravity: Path integrals over metrics and singularities

-This result is interesting because it does not involve the form of the action in any way.
-Instead, it solely depends on other, more general details of the path integral formalism, see \cite{functionalintegration}.
-Combined with Geroch's theorem, this means that, provided one can not find a metric for metric tensors which include singular entries, one can not integrate the path integral over metrics that interpolate between topologically distinct space-like hyper-surfaces. \begin{remark} A reader who has read DeWitt's work \cite{DeWitt} on the singularity of the Friedmann cosmos in the framework of the Wheeler-DeWitt equation may wonder how his results fit into the statements given here.
+\end{proof}This result is interesting because it does not involve the form of the action in any way.
+Instead, it solely depends on other, more general measure theoretic details of the path integral formalism, see \cite{functionalintegration} and references therein.
+Combined with Geroch's theorem, it means that, provided one can not find a metric for Lorentzian metric tensors which include singular entries, one can not integrate the path integral over Lorentzian metrics that interpolate between topologically distinct space-like hyper-surfaces without closed time-like curves. \begin{remark} A reader who has read DeWitt's work \cite{DeWitt} on the singularity of the Friedmann cosmos in the framework of the Wheeler-DeWitt equation may wonder how his results fit into the statements given here.

-In his article, DeWitt was able to rewrite the Wheeler deWitt equation in a certain coordinate system as
+In his article, DeWitt was able to rewrite the Wheeler DeWitt equation in a certain coordinate system as

 where is a time-like coordinate and $ \zeta^A $ are five coordinates orthogonal to $ \zeta $, and The comma denotes partial derivatives with respect to $ x^A $, the notion $ \frac{\delta}{\delta\zeta^A} $ describes a functional derivative, i.e. with $ \phi_A(x) $ as an arbitrary function of $ x $.
-Note that DeWitt omitted the boundary terms of the cobordism and the specification of the space-like Hypersurfaces $ S_1 $ and $ S_2 $ at $ t_1 $ and $ t_2 $.
+Note that DeWitt omitted the boundary terms of the cobordism and the specification of the space-like hyper-surfaces $ S_1 $ and $ S_2 $ at $ t_1 $ and $ t_2 $.
 Therefore, the amplitude, which is usually given as $ \psi(\gamma,t) $ has no time dependence and is denoted by $ \psi(\gamma) $.

 DeWitt found that the scalar product for $ \psi(\gamma) $ is in general only positive definite if $ \psi(\gamma) $ does not vanish for $ \zeta\in(-\infty,\infty) $.
-If one regards $ \psi(\gamma) $ not as a wave-function, or (even if the Wheeler-Dewitt equation has a somewhat similar form), as a quantum field theoretic operator like the one that solves the Klein-Gordon equation, but if one regards $ \psi(\gamma) $ as the amplitude that is the result of a path integral, then the norm of $ \psi(\gamma) $ should be positive definite.
+If one regards $ \psi(\gamma) $ as the amplitude that is the result of a path integral, then the norm of $ \psi(\gamma) $ should be positive definite.
+In general, the form of Eq. (\ref{wdw123}) seems to exclude singularities in the Wheeler-DeWitt equation.
+This follows from a lengthy discussion in DeWitt's article \cite{DeWitt} on p.
+1122-1130.

-In general, eq. (\ref{wdw123}) and the definition of the wave-function as an amplitude over paths that can be transformed into a Banach space would then exclude the paths to end at space-like hyper-surfaces with singularities in the Wheeler-DeWitt equation.